c-s-li/c-s-li.github.io/index.md

 BBAZ16011 Business Statistics / Compulsory Course for Bachelor of Business Administration / Macau University of Science and Technology

 ITC2019M Management Principles in Fashion Business / Compulsory Course for Bachelor of Fashion Business / The Hong Kong Polytechnic University

+## SELECTED OUTSTANDING STUDENTS

+**Peng, Y...**
+Live streaming e-commerce: A new way of promoting online shopping by gratifying consumers’ in-store and in-person shopping experiences.
+Submitted to the **Journal of Business Research**, Under review.
+[SCIE, Impact factor 4.874, JCR Q1, Ranking 29/152]

+**Yu, J...**
+Consumption impulse determination: The roles of internet celebrity endorsement and peer pressure in the expectation-confirmation model.
+Under preparation.

+**Cheng, G...**
+ISO 50001 certification and cost management in manufacturing industries.
+Under preparation.

+**Xu, M...**
+Evaluation of the effectiveness of live streaming e-commerce in fashion retailing.
+Under preparation.

 ## HOBBIES